 Vulcanization ensures permanent tightness, even under mechanical stress and extreme climatic conditions.
 The JuCon encloses the joints with the same material as the sheathing of the respective photovoltaic cable.

-Cable crimping quality matters
+DC Cable quality matters

 We use several test procedures in the quality assurance of our JuCon cables.
 If a sufficiently high force is not applied during crimping or if an incorrect crimping tool is used, cables are pressed insufficiently.
 As a result of the faulty contacting, the contact resistance between the cable and the sleeve increases due to corrosion on the individual strands.
 Furthermore, there is the risk that an incompletely crimped cable can be pulled out of the crimp sleeve.